-Harry Broadman brings to his emerging markets transaction advisory clients in C-suites and boardrooms; to the corporate boards of directors on which he sits; to the complex legal cases for which he is asked to testify as an expert witness; and to the worldwide audiences of his keynote speeches, books, articles, and global business columns, a unique interdisciplinary set of operational and strategic insights arising from his work in every part of the world for more than 35 years, including on-the-ground in more than 75 emerging markets spanning 5 continents.
+Harry Broadman brings to his emerging markets transaction advisory clients in C-suites and boardrooms; to the corporate boards of directors on which he sits; to the complex legal cases for which he is asked to testify as an expert witness; and to the worldwide audiences of his keynote speeches, books, articles, and global business columns, a uniquely diverse set of operational and strategic insights arising from his work across multiple industry sectors in virtually every part of the world for more than 35 years, including on-the-ground in more than 75 emerging markets spanning 5 continents.

 Who Is Harry Broadman?

-Harry's multidimensional private sector career has evolved across international finance and banking; private equity investing; management consulting (where he founded and led a new emerging markets-focused transaction advisory practice at one of the Big Four that assisted C-suites and boards of global firms to develop and execute strategies to enhance business growth, reduce exposure to commercial and regulatory risks, strengthen management of global supply chains, implement rigorous anti-corruption compliance disciplines, and establish critical co-investment partnerships); serving as a director on several corporate boards; and providing litigation expert witness services (testimony, depositions, analytical reports, policy assessments and data analysis) on trade and investment disputes, antitrust and regulation, corporate governance, FCPA cases, matters related to actions by the Committee on Foreign Investment in the U.S. (CFIUS), and valuation of economic damages.
+His private sector focus has evolved across sovereign finance, banking and enterprise restructuring in emerging markets; international private equity investing; founding a global management consulting practice at one of the Big Four on business growth strategy and innovation; serving as a director on several corporate boards; and providing litigation expert witness services on trade and investment disputes, antitrust and regulation, corporate governance, FCPA cases, matters related to actions by the Committee on Foreign Investment in the U.S. (CFIUS), and valuation of economic damages.

-His industry expertise covers traditional and technologically advanced services and infrastructure sectors— such as finance, banking and insurance; ICT, aviation, shipping, ports, rail, trucking and logistics; engineering and construction; and tourism—as well energy, minerals and natural resources; large-scale manufacturing; and retail and consumer.
+Harry’s industry expertise covers (i) financial services, especially banks, private equity funds, institutional investors, pensions, family offices, and Sovereign Wealth Funds; (ii) traditional and technologically advanced infrastructure businesses, such as telecoms/ICT, logistics, aviation, shipping, ports, rail, trucking, and engineering and construction; (iii) energy, mining and minerals and natural resources; (iv) large-scale manufacturing; and (v) retail and consumer firms.

 He has served as a strategic advisor to companies as diverse as GE, IBM, Coke, Canon, Exxon-Mobil, Valmet, Abraaj, Corning, Heineken, Merck, Pepsi, Walmart, Deere, Mars, Canadian Pension Plan Investment Board, Intel, Temasek, Berkshire Hathaway, McCormick, ICANN, SunEdison, ITW, Westinghouse, Siemens, Standard Chartered, Microsoft, Manitowoc, KIA, PPG, Tyco, Caterpillar, ADIA, Dow, Future Fund, and Avon, among others.